Tweety Carter

-Demond "Tweety" Carter (born October 25, 1986) is an American professional basketball player who last played for Start Lublin of the Polish Basketball League.
+Demond "Tweety" Carter (born October 25, 1986) is an American basketball coach and former professional basketball player who currently serves as an assistant coach for the Baylor Bears.
+He last played professional basketball for Start Lublin of the Polish Basketball League.
 He played college basketball for Baylor University.

 High school career

 Tweety Carter had one of the greatest high school careers in the history of the sport while attending Reserve Christian School in Reserve, Louisiana.
 In six years playing varsity Carter scored 7,457 points, making him the highest scoring high school player in U.S. history, leading the Eagles to five state championships.
 Carter was named McDonald's All-American, Parade All-American (third team), Jordan All-American, EA Sports All-American and MaxPreps All-American following senior season in 2006.
 He was a 4-time MVP of the Louisiana State Tournament and named Louisiana "Mr. Basketball" in 2006.

 College career

 Carter committed to the Baylor Bears at the beginning of his junior year in high school.
 At the time, Baylor was going through the murder of student-athlete Patrick Dennehy and numerous NCAA violations.
 He started on the 2009–2010 team that went to the Elite Eight of the NCAA tournament.